-The NFU is running a series of roundtable meetings to develop recommendations on the themes of its UK – A Nation United By Food report.
+The NFU held a series of roundtable meetings to develop recommendations on the themes of its UK – A Nation United By Food report.

 The NFU wishes to see the UK become united by food and take the business of food seriously.
-To highlight this, it has published the UK – A Nation United By Food and is engaging with stakeholders to bring together views on what a future UK food policy might look like.
+To highlight this, it published the UK – A Nation United By Food report and has engaged with stakeholders to bring together views on what a future UK food policy might look like.

-Over the coming months, the NFU will be running roundtable meetings on the four key themes of the report, with the aim to develop key recommendations on how the food industry wishes to see its future.
+The aim of the roundtable meetings was to develop key recommendations on how the food industry wishes to see its future.

 THEME 1: INTEGRITY AND STANDARDS